TO CHRISTIAN DISCIPLESHIP

 through natural ability and understanding can not come to God or

-must die to our selves in order to fully live;
+we must die to our selves in order

 the Jesus, Spirit-led model of wisdom, mankind is born outside of